hboshnak/az_devops/README.md

 # az_devops
-Repo for devops with Azure Cloud
+Repo for devops with Azure Cloud.

 ## This line was edited in Azure Cloud Shell